All About Licensed Practical and Licensed Vocational Nurses

 - Clinic Licensed Practical Nurse (CLINIC LPN)

-- Clinic Nurse
+- Office Nurse

-In the United States, there were 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016.
+In 2016, there was an estimated number of 724,500 jobs in the United States for Licensed Practical or Licensed Vocational Nurse.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 88,900 new jobs for Licensed Practical or Licensed Vocational Nurse by 2026.
-The BLS estimates 62,700 yearly job openings in this field.
+There will be an estimated 62,700 positions for LP or LV Nurse per year.

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-LP or LV Nurse Average Salary
+Salary for a LP or LV Nurse

 Licensed Practical and Licensed Vocational Nurses who work in Rhode Island, Alaska, or Massachusetts, make the highest salaries.